 Offered: Fall, Spring.

-ECED 301 - Developmental Approaches to Teaching and Learning (3)

-Developmentally appropriate approaches and teaching models for all early childhood education students, including atypical/exceptional, are learned through supervised practice.
-Observations and a multicultural/urban practicum are required.
-5 contact hours.

-Prerequisite: Minimum GPA of 2.50 in all previous courses and admission to the early childhood education teacher preparation program, or consent of department chair.

-Offered: Fall.

 ECED 303 - Creating an Early Childhood Learning Community (3)

 This course explores principles of care and education in the early childhood environment, including the importance of creating a community through relationships, physical space, and organization of time.